MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/prometheus-remote-write-virtual-machines.md

 AKS creates a resource group that contains the virtual machine scale sets.
 The resource group name is in the format `MC_<resource group name>_<AKS cluster name>_<region>`.

-For each virtual machine scale set in the resource group, assign the managed identity according to the steps in the previous section, [Assign the managed identity to a virtual machine or virtual machine scale set](#assign-the-managed-identity-to-a-virtual-machine-or-virtual-machine-scale-set).
+For each virtual machine scale set in the resource group, assign the managed identity according to the steps in the previous section, [Assign the managed identity to a virtual machine or a virtual machine scale set](#assign-the-managed-identity-to-a-virtual-machine-or-a-virtual-machine-scale-set).

 ### [Microsoft Entra ID application](#tab/entra-application)